hasanma1ik/eduthree/server/controllers/notes.md

 1- When teacher creates class, it should also select days and times, so when the student is registered in that class, it shows up in his schedule.
 2- Also times should not overlap with other classes.
 3- Teacher should also have option to cancel class which will send notification to himself and student that class has been cancelled.

+Schedule
+todays date

+i want classes to be displayed by date, like for instance Jan 22nd Monday 2024, shows the class schedule for the day and then i can select another date and it can show me class Schedule for that particular date

+ Semester Jan 15th - May 17th 2024

+ once these terms are created i want them to show there in createClass option, when i select term class is created